03 Oct 41%

 I glanced at the joystick, hoping to try it out.

 “Yes, Art, you are an authorized pilot.
 You can state your destination, or you can try manual operation.
 I suggest you familiarize yourself with the controls.
-I will not let you crash or inflict any damage to me or you by excessive g-forces.
+I will not let you crash or inflict any damage to me or yourself by excessive g-forces.
 Before we take off, do you authorize your companion to also have command privileges on this craft?”

 I opened my mouth, then closed it again, not sure what to say.
 This was not a trivial question.
 I liked Tia and I had decided to trust her.
 She must have been on humanity’s side, after all.
 However she had proved herself capable of deceiving me, and I could not know her true motives and standing orders, so giving her control was a leap of faith.
 On the other hand, I really didn’t want to offend her.
 Not only did I need her help, but also pissing off a girl that happens to be a highly trained government operative armed with an automatic weapon, didn’t seem like a very good idea at the time.